ClarksonCJ/clarksoncj.github.io/content/posts/new_role.md

 your "Second Brain" with this info.
 Dont forget to add some of your own context to this information aswell and it can reveal new perspectives and insights that really help you amplify your successes.

 Starting a new role in cybersecurity can be both challenging and exhilarating.
-By following these guidelines, you'll not only ease your transition into the new role but also lay a strong foundation for a successful career in this dynamic field.
+These tips will not only ease your transition into the new role but also lay a strong foundation for a successful career in this dynamic field.